Chubb runs for 2 TDs, Browns blast Burrow, Bengals 32-13

 Nick Chubb r ushed for two touchdowns and Myles Garrett and Cleveland’s defense frustrated Joe Burrow as the Browns thrashed Cincinnati 32-13 on Monday night, keeping the Bengals star quarterback winless against them.

-Garrett, who came to FirstEnergy Stadium wearing a Halloween costume, led a fired-up defense that sacked Burrow five times and held the Bengals (4-4) to 229 total yards — 100 in the first half.

-“Myles was very good,” Browns coach Kevin Stefanki said with a smile.
-“He does what No. 95 does.
-He was playing dominant out there.
-He is very difficult for people to block one on one.
-He gets a ton of attention, and when that happens, others are getting one on ones.”
+”Myles was very good,” Browns coach Kevin Stefanki with a smile. ”He does what (number) 95 does.”

 Burrow has already been to the Super Bowl in just three NFL seasons.
 However, the Ohio native has yet to beat Cleveland, dropping to 0-4 in four career starts against Cincinnati’s AFC North rival.